typhoon-hil/emr-typhoon-hil-library/README.md

 |Attribute|Description
 |---------|------------
-|position |Specifies the ports x and y coordinate relative to the center of the component's mask.
-|         |**Note**: The direction of the x coordinate is from left to right, and the direction of the y coordinate is from top to bottom.
+|position |Specifies the ports x and y coordinate relative to the center of the component's mask. <br/> **Note**: The direction of the x coordinate is from left to right, and the direction of the y coordinate is from top to bottom.
-|kind     | *sp*, *pe*
-|         |The *sp* keyword signifies that the port's type is signal processing, while *pe* indicates power electronic ports.
+|kind     | *sp*, *pe* <br/> The *sp* keyword signifies that the port's type is signal processing, while *pe* indicates power electronic ports.
-|direction|*in*, *out*
-|         |Specifies the direction of the port side which is used in the internal component structure.
-|         |The complementary port side, used to connect the component with other components, is automatically deduced from this.
+|direction|*in*, *out* <br/> Specifies the direction of the port side which is used in the internal component structure. <br/> The complementary port side, used to connect the component with other components, is automatically deduced from this.

 **Note**: The described constants which indicate port's kind and direction correspond to the constants given in the [Typhoon API documentation](https://www.typhoon-hil.com/documentation/typhoon-hil-api-documentation/schematic_api.html#schematic-api-constants).